 Tendering systems are quantity-driven mechanisms that aim to promote either investment in RETs or the greater use of RETs for electricity generation.
-For projects requiring investments, an announcement is made about a proposed investment support package and companies compete on the basis of the amount of capacity they plan to install in the proposed project.
+For projects requiring investments, an announcement is

+...governments need to support the private sector in its financing of innovation activities. made about a proposed investment support package and companies compete on the basis of the amount of capacity they plan to install in the proposed project.
 For a capacity mechanism, the desired installed capacity is announced, and investors compete on the basis of cost.
 Both routes use a bidding process in which commercial developers compete to maximize the economic efficiency of RET deployment.
 This structure was pioneered by the Non-Fossil Fuel Obligation of the United Kingdom, but has been taken up by a number of other countries as well.
 Tenders are being used in Denmark for offshore wind, in France for wind, biomass and biogas, and in Latvia and Portugal for wind and biomass (Canton and Lindén, 2010).